-5.2 SOIL ASSESSMENT
+5.2 SURFACE, SUBSURFACE/SUB-SLAB SOIL

-This soil assessment will allow the visual inspection and characterization of soil conditions below the interior and exterior of the building with the objective of confirming the depth of fill material across the site including below building slabs and to collect and analyze additional fill and native soil samples.
-Also, the extent of known contamination will be quantified and contamination sources identified, as data allows.
-The only soil assessments completed to date have been the January 2022 Phase 2 ESA and an updated May 2023 Phase 2 ESA (refer to section 3.0).
-As such, the objective of the RI soil assessment will be to use the previous data and complete additional borings in areas of concern identified in the previous assessments.
-A total of 11 Soil borings will be completed.
-The borings will be spread out with a focus on previously identified impacted areas and areas where no investigation has been performed, such as beneath the buildings (See Figure 5).
-The precise sampling locations will be based on real-time field observations and will specifically target potential contaminant features while ensuring that areas of concern are examined.
-It should be noted that the entire Site is covered with either asphalt parking areas or concrete building slabs.
+Surface and subsurface assessments have been conducted during previous investigations (Refer to Section 3.0).
+As such, the objective of the RI soil assessment will be to use the previous assessment data and complete additional borings/sampling in areas of concern identified in previous assessments.
+Eleven (11) soil borings will be completed as an adjunct to the former sample results.
+The borings will be spread out with a focus on (1) previously identified impacted areas, (2) areas where investigation has not been conducted, and (3) areas where previous historical operations may have impacted the site or where USTs were located to the east and north of the Site (See Figure 5).
+The precise sampling locations will be based on field observations and photoionization detector (PID) readings and will specifically target potential contaminant features while ensuring that areas of concern are examined.